saippuakauppias/django-maven/README.md

 For example, this is command without `django-maven`:

-    $ python manage.py dumpdata --exclude=app -n -a
+    $ python manage.py rebuild_index --noinput

 And command with `django-maven`:

-    $ python manage.py maven dumpdata --exclude=app -n -a
+    $ python manage.py maven rebuild_index --noinput

-If command (`dumpdata`) raising exception you see their in your Sentry.
+If `rebuild_index` command raising exception (server die or error creating index) you see their in your Sentry.

 The name
 --------

-*django-maven* is django management raven.
+**django-maven** is django Management rAVEN.